Edgenesis/shifu.dev/docs/guides/cases/connect-mqtt.md

   driverProperties: |
     driverSku: testMQTT
     driverImage:
+  instructions: |
-  instructions: | # A command can subscribe to a topic, if you need to subscribe to multiple topics, just add a command
+    instructions: # A command can subscribe to a topic, if you need to subscribe to multiple topics, just add a command
-    instructions:
       get_topicmsg1: # change this value
         protocolPropertyList:
           MQTTTopic: "/test/test1" # change this value
-      get_topicmsg2: # change this value when subscribing to multiple topics
+      get_topicmsg2:
         protocolPropertyList:
-          MQTTTopic: "/test/test2" # change this value when subscribing to multiple topics
+          MQTTTopic: "/test/test2"
+      ... # You can continue to configure commands and corresponding topics according to your own needs, just continue to add according to this format
 ```

 ## Deploy deviceShifu